karissa/studies/dat-1.0/questions.md

 5) Do you ever move code to a production machine, like a super computer or AWS instance?
 How do you do that?

-6) What problems have you had trying to get data and code to the production instance?
+6) What problems have you had trying to get data and code to someone else?

 7) Have you ever tried to teach someone how to do this?
 How did that go?